yyl/blog/content/posts/understanding-ssh-and-using-it-to-clone-a-github-repository.md

 yyl@github.com: Permission denied (publickey).
 ```

-The command (`ssh yyl@github.com`) failed but what it does is trying to connect to github.com using username `yyl` via the SSH client `ssh`.
+The command (`ssh git@github.com`) failed but what it does is trying to connect to github.com via the SSH client `ssh`.
 It did a few things:

 1. it creates the directory `~/.ssh` for me: everything related to SSH connections is in here (this is only for using ssh the first time)
 2. it tries to check it's really `github.com` that is connecting with us (server authentication)